Ipu: Growing process

 Within two months, the first vine would begin to extend and small, minute buds would form at each leaf node.
 This first vine bears the male blossoms.
 Then, after the first vine develops, the stems which will bear the female blossoms also grows.
 The male flowers will begin blooming before the female flower in order to attract pollinating insects.

 After about a week, the female blossoms begin to open too.
 Each of the female blossoms has a tiny fruit at its base.
 This fruit can only develop if the female blossom is pollinated.
 In nature, this is usually done by a moth, since the flowers bloom at dusk, though many gourds are now pollinated by hand.
-The moth flies around the gourd patch and carries the pollen from the male flowers flower to the female flower thus enabling the fruit to begin growing.
+The moth flies around the gourd patch and carries the pollen from the male flower to the female flower thus enabling the fruit to begin growing.
 The ipu takes 3–4 months to grow.
 During this time the gourds are very delicate.